inventhouse/eslint-plugin-intl/README.md

 - identify more distinguishing criteria
     - css class name strings

+- eslint-disable-next-line doesn't seem to work (at least with intl/no-bare-text)
+    - eslint-disable-line works only if it comes before bare text :-/

 ### Doneyard

 DONE: set up skeleton eslint plugin and rule